ElegantLin/amodal/README.md

 ![](figure/method.png)

-## Getting Started
+## Usage

-We will update the code very soon.
+This repository contains the implementation of our pipeline.
+Please refer to `main.py` for the core implementation.
+We will update the documentation and remainings soon.

+Stay tuned for updates!

 ### License